Arsenal's managing director, Vinai Venkatesham, has been pictured leaving Mikel Arteta's house in the early hours of Monday morning, with the Manchester City number two now firmly in the frame to replace Unai Emery at Emirates Stadium. | Goal.com

 The Gunners chief reportedly arrived to meet Arteta at his Didsbury residence at 11pm, just hours after the team's Premier League clash with City.

-He was then caught on camera leaving just over two hours later, as per the Manchester Everning News.
+He was then caught on camera leaving just over two hours later, as per the Manchester Everning News, with it understood that this is unlikely to have been the first meeting with the Spaniard since Emery's departure.

 When asked to address the possibility of Arteta taking over at Arsenal, Guardiola told a post-match press conference: "He's an important, important part (of Manchester City's set-up).